IMAFDI/NIDS_PROJECT/README.md

 ---

 ## License
-This project in not been licensed unber any License.
+This project in not been licensed under any License.
 You can are free to use and give your inputs.

 ---